The Total Rank Conjecture in Characteristic Two: Background

 \subsection{The Dold-Kan Correspondence}

 In this section we recall details regarding one of the main tools of this paper, the \emph{Dold-Kan} correspondence.
 This correspondence gives a method for extending (not necessarily additive) functors defined at the level of $R$-modules to functors of complexes, in such a way that homotopy equivalences are preserved.
-The full details of this correspondence will be left as a sort of black box, but we will make explicit its essential properties.
+We will summarize and make explicit the necessary key properties of this correspondence, and we refer the reader to \cite{dold1961homologie,lurie2016higher} for further details.

 \begin{defn} The \emph{simplicial category} $\Delta$ is the category whose objects are the finite, non-empty ordered sets $[n] := \{ 0 < 1 < \cdots < n \}$ for $n \geq 0$, with morphisms

 Given a category $\cC$, a \emph{simplicial object} in $\cC$ is a contravariant functor from $\Delta$ to $\cC$.
 The class of all simplicial objects in $\cC$ forms a category $\sC$ with morphisms given by natural transformations. \end{defn}